patricia-ternes/Basic_WebDesign/02-CSS/README.md

 ```

 ### Nested Selector
 Used to set one style for the element that has a combination of identification.
+For example, if the element is `<h2>` and the class is `centre-blue`, than the text should be violet and centralized.

 ```css
 h2.centre-blue{